benchristelcom/benchristelcom.github.io/src/heroes4/pattern-language.md

 Elsewhere, you probably want to use dry grass terrain.

-If you are going for a fairyland look, you can use lush grass almost everywhere.
+If you are going for a fairyland / northern Europe / Ireland look, you can use lush grass almost everywhere.
 You still might want to use dry grass to create a "road" in the center of passable areas.
 This guides the player's eye and helps them see the map's structure.
 It's also naturalistic, since grass dies under heavy foot traffic.

 ## Ground cover